 “Did Githanjali took a gamble by hiring me?”

 It was an added pressure ? .. not really .. taking up something new is always exciting and you tend to enjoy more.
 I had a similar experience when I first shot my catholic wedding.
-Indian wedding are full of colors, rituals and chaos ( yes 🙂 ).
+Indian weddings are full of colors, rituals, and chaos ( yes 🙂 ).

-One of the early learning was to understand the pace and chaotic flow of the iyer wedding rituals.
-It’s pace is fast and one ritual is followed by the other.
-As a candid wedding photographer, I make sure I am immune to the chaos of a wedding and stay focused with the pace.
+One of the early learning was to understand the pace and chaotic flow of the Iyer wedding rituals.
+Its pace is fast and one ritual is followed by the other.
+As a candid wedding photographer, I make sure I am immune to the chaos of a wedding and stay focused on the pace.

-Update: For more pictures from the wedding.. click here.
+Update: For more pictures from this Bengaluru wedding.. click here.